Why are restaurants so loud? Noisy restaurants turn a meet and talk with friends into a headache shouting match across the table!

 How to find a quiet restaurant

-Use these seven tips to find your dining spot and you have the best chance for a pleasant experience where you can hear what your dining companions are saying.
+Use these seven tips to find a quiet restaurant, and you have the best chance for a pleasant experience where you can hear what your dining companions are saying.

 1. I’ve discovered SoundPrint, an app that allows you to measure sound and then share that in a rating on the app to help others find a quiet spot to eat.
-It’s a great place to start when looking for a quiet restaurant.
+It’s a great place to find a quiet restaurant.

 2. Measure noise levels when you are out to help find quiet spots.